MicrosoftDocs/playfab-docs/playfab-docs/features/automation/playstream-events/index.md

 ## Webhooks

 You can also set up webhooks, such that some or all of the events going through PlayStream will get pushed out to an external service.

-For example, you could use this feature to call your own back end server on any player login, as follows:
+For example, you could use the feature sown below to call your own back end server on any player login.

 ![Webhook Configuration](media/playstream-webhook.png)